eslamicoo912/node.js-technical-assessment/README.md

 Project & Task Management System.
 This is a structured Node.js backend application built using TypeScript, Express, MongoDB (Mongoose), and Zod.
 It implements clean architecture to ensure modularity, type safety, and ease of testing.

+### Checklist for the tasks that are implemented:

+1. Authentication & Authorization
+2. Projects Module
+3. Tasks Module
+4. Pagination & sorting on list endpoints (Bonus)
+5. Role-based access control (Admin / Member) (Bonus)
+6. Unit tests using Jest and Supertest (Bonus)
+7. Use TypeScript (Bonus)
 ---

 ## 1. Architectural Overview